 St. Peter’s Junior High School represents a rich tradition of 150 years of Catholic education to the greater Mansfield community.

-The administration and staff at St. Peter’s Junior High School are committed not only to academic excellence but also to the personal development and faith formation of students during the challenging seventh and eighth grade years.
+The administration and staff at St. Peter’s Junior High School are committed not only to academic excellence but also to the personal development and faith formation of students’ self-esteem during the challenging seventh and eighth grade years.
 Emphasis is placed on the development of a positive self-image, a sense of responsibility for learning and behavior, attitudes and skills leading to life-long learning and interests, interpersonal skills and attitudes in relation to social interaction, and the ability to make responsible choices and decisions.

 The spiritual growth of St. Peter’s Junior High students is of special importance.
 All students, faculty, and staff are invited to become actively involved in helping to bring the Spirit of Christ alive in the community.
 This is accomplished by creating opportunities and experiences in three main areas of ministry: liturgical and sacramental experiences (sacramental services and Eucharistic liturgies), faith building experiences (retreats, classroom visits by parish priests and guest speakers), and community service experiences.
 The school day begins with prayer.

 A challenging curriculum sets high standards for student achievement and contributes to academic success at the junior high level.
 Well-rounded academic offerings emphasize development of the student’s critical thinking skills, while reinforcing Christian, family-centered values.
 Academic success is expected, encouraged, recognized, and respected by the entire school community.

 The student body represents a range of ability levels, with programs in place to meet the needs of students at both ends of the spectrum.
-Academically talented students are given the opportunity to expand their knowledge by studying at a more advanced level in mathematics, music, and foreign language.
-For those students who are experiencing difficulty with academics or other areas, there is an Auxiliary Services Program staff, speech pathologist and school psychologist to assist.
+Academically talented students are given the opportunity to expand their knowledge by studying at a more advanced level in mathematics, foreign language and music.
+For those students who are experiencing difficulty with academics or other areas, there is an Auxiliary Services Program staff, speech pathologist, and school psychologist to assist.